soorajv/trello-clone/README.md

 In API folder npm run test for running API unit tests Please find the postman API collection in the root folder trello.postman_collection.json

+Please note that due to time constraints only Board ,List , Cards Load and Add List functionalites included in the frontend